 In 2014, the Florida Legislature passed the Compassionate Use Act.
 The original Compassionate Use Act only allowed for low-THC cannabis to be dispensed and purchased by patients suffering from cancer and epilepsy.
 In 2016, the Legislature passed the Right To Try Act which allowed for full potency cannabis to be dispensed to patients suffering from a diagnosed terminal condition.
-Also in 2016, the Florida Medical Marijuana Legalization Initiative was introduced by citizen referendum and passed with a 71.3% majority on November 8.
-This language amended the state constitution and mandated an expansion of the state's medical cannabis program.

 The Florida Medical Marijuana Legalization Initiative, Amendment 2 ("Amendment 2"), and the expanded qualifying medical conditions, became effective on January 3, 2017.
 The Florida Department of Health, physicians, dispensing organizations, and patients are also subject to Article X Section 29 of the Florida Constitution and § 381.986 of the Florida Statutes.
-On June 9, 2017, the Florida House of Representatives and Florida Senate passed respective legislation to implement the expanded program by replacing large portions of the existing Compassionate Use Act, which officially became law on June 23, 2017.
-The law regulating Amendment 2 provides for another four licenses to be issued for every 100,000 patients added to the state's medical marijuana registry and allows growers to open 25 dispensaries, plus an additional five dispensaries for every 100,000 patients.
+On June 9, 2017, Florida passed legislation that expanded the program by replacing large portions of the existing Compassionate Use Act.
+The law provided for another four licenses to be issued for every 100,000 patients added to the state's medical marijuana registry and allows growers to open 25 dispensaries, plus an additional five dispensaries for every 100,000 patients.
 The 2017 legislation's cap on dispensing facilities expired on April 1, 2020 and there is now no limit.
 There is also no state-imposed limitation on the permitted size of cultivation or processing facilities in Florida, nor is there a limit on the number of plants that may be grown.
 In Florida, medical marijuana may not be wholesaled, except for limited circumstances in which a medical marijuana treatment center that seeks to make a purchase of marijuana presents proof of harvest failure to the Florida Department of Health, Office of Medical Marijuana Use ("OMMU").

-In 2022, the OMMU issued of notice of its intent to award one MMTC license to a so-called "Pigford" (Qualified Black Farmer) applicant, which is a recognized class member of Pigford v.
-Glickman, 185 F.R.D.
-82 (D.D.C.
-1999) or In re Black Farmers Litigation, 856 F. Supp.
-2d 1 (D.D.C.
-2011).
-Certain "Pigford" applicants have appealed OMMU's denial of their license applications.
-Under emergency rules, the OMMU issued an application under which it will award up to 22 MMTC licenses to new applicants.
-License applications are due on or before April 28, 2023.
+The OMMU continues to expand the program and has issues one so-called "Pigford" (Qualified Black Farmer) license.
+Additional "Pigford" applicants have appealed OMMU's denial of their license applications.
+Further, under emergency rules, the OMMU issued an application under which it will award up to 22 MMTC licenses to new applicants.
+The OMMU received 74 applications and has not yet issued its intent to award licenses.